 Brahman Puja

-1. Brahmins are invited to the house or temple to perform the puja, in which it is depends on the occasions and ceremonies that how many Brahmins are required.
+1. Brahmins are invited to the house or temple to perform the puja, in which it depends on the occasions and ceremonies how many Brahmins are required.

 2. The family members begin the puja by washing the feet of the Brahmins, symbolizing humanity and respect.

-3. The Brahmins put tilak on their forehead and are adorned with sacred threads, marking their status as spiritual wisdom.
+3. The Brahmins put tilak on their foreheads and are adorned with sacred threads, marking their status as spiritual wisdom.

 4. The Brahmins chant mantras during the puja to invoke blessings for the house.